kuyeseraAi/kai/_posts/2023-03-18-welcome-to-kai.markdown

 ---
 layout: post
-title:  "Welcome to Kuyesera AI Lab!"
+title:  "Welcome to KAI Lab!"
 date:   2023-03-18 16:13:09 +0200
 categories:
 ---

-This is a brief write-up on how the *Kuyesera AI Lab* started.
+This is a brief write-up on how the *KAI Lab* started.
 This is now written from my perspective as a founder ("my"" refers to Amelia Taylor).
 But I do hope that at some point others will write something too about this group.

 After several years lecturing at MUBAS and engaging in research, the time came to set up a more formal group.
 So these are some contributing events.